 Turn the Tables

 Consider yourself a non-conformist?
-A counter-height dining table and chairs can give a dining room a pub-style atmosphere that’s more your taste.
+A counter-height dining table and chairs can give the space room a pub-style atmosphere that’s more your taste.

-A fresh pop of color will give any counter-height dining table even more of a casually cool attitude.
+A fresh pop of color will give any counter-height option even more of a casually cool attitude.